Best Carbon Dioxide Monitor (Expert Guide)

-Air quality monitoring has become an important topic since the pandemic.
+Air quality monitoring has become an important topic since the COVID-19 pandemic.
 Carbon dioxide (CO2) monitoring has been at the center of the conversation.
-CO2 meters are used to track air quality levels in classrooms, gyms, workplaces and offices.
-They are a fantastic proxy to pathogen transmission risk and in some cases, been mandated to be used indoors.
-A typical CO2 monitor has adjustable alarm settings to allow users to be compliant with various CO2 exposure limits.
+Used to track air quality levels, CO2 meters are employed in classrooms, gyms, workplaces, and offices.
+They are a fantastic proxy to pathogen transmission risk and are even required for indoor use in some cases.
+A typical carbon dioxide monitor has adjustable alarm settings to allow users to be in compliance with various CO2 exposure limits.

 CO2 is the chemical formula for carbon dioxide.
 It is a common gas that occurs naturally in the air.
-As of 2021, CO2 atmospheric outdoor levels are at about 413ppm.
-CO2 has many modern uses we take for granted such as:
+As of 2021, CO2 atmospheric outdoor levels are approximately 413 ppm.
+CO2 has many modern uses we take for granted, such as:

-- CO2 is used for carbonation for drinks
+- CO2 is used for carbonation in drinks

 - CO2 is used as dry ice for refrigeration

-- CO2 is used as a inert gas in many industrial processes
+- CO2 is used as an inert gas in many industrial processes

 - CO2 is used as a modified atmosphere packaging gas to extend food shelf life

-Carbon dioxide is one of the most important gases in our atmosphere.
-Our atmosphere has a level of 413ppm.
-Carbon dioxide is a important gas as it helps to contain heat in our atmosphere by absorbing heat from the sun.
-Without CO2 and its pivotal role in the natural greenhouse process, our planet would be miserably cold and inhospitable.
+Carbon dioxide is one of the most important gases in our atmosphere, with a concentration of 413 ppm.
+Carbon dioxide is an essential gas as it helps to contain heat in our atmosphere by absorbing warmth from the sun.
+Without CO2 and its pivotal role in the greenhouse gas process, our planet would be miserably cold and inhospitable.

 Carbon dioxide also plays an important role in plant and animal life, including photosynthesis and respiration.

-Carbon dioxide is about 1.5 times the weight of air which makes it heavier.
-We have all seen when dry ice is used at a wedding to provide the "dancing on a cloud" illusion.
-The CO2 clouds stay low to the ground as CO2 is heavier than air.
+Carbon dioxide is about 1.5 times heavier than air.
+This can be seen when dry ice is used at a wedding to provide the "dancing on a clouds" illusion.
+The carbon dioxide clouds stay low to the ground because CO2 is heavier than air.

-A Carbon Dioxide monitor tracks the CO2 concentration levels in an outdoor or indoor environment.
-It them provides the user with a part per million (ppm) reading, which represents the concentration of carbon dioxide.
+A carbon dioxide monitor tracks the CO2 concentration levels in outdoor and indoor environments.
+It provides the user with a parts per million (ppm) reading, which represents the concentration of carbon dioxide.

-CO2 monitor typically read concentration in part-per-million (ppm) and display this value on their LCD screen.
-Most CO2 monitors have an alarm that warms occupants if a certain CO2 level has been exceeded.
-This helps users take some action to remedy the high CO2 levels.
+CO2 monitors typically read concentration in ppm and display this value on their LCD screen.
+Most CO2 monitors have an alarm that warns occupants if a certain preset level is exceeded.
+This helps users take action to remedy high CO2 levels.

-Carbon Dioxide is measured in air using CO2 gas meters and CO2 gas monitors.
-Within these monitors a small CO2 sensor cells exists that actually senses the CO2 molecules in the air.
-The CO2 detectors range from $50 up to $1000.
-Most CO2 monitors employ CO2 sensors that employ non-dispersive infra-red (NDIR) sensing technology.
-An example of carbon dioxide monitors and how they look like is here.
+Carbon dioxide is measured in the air using CO2 gas meters and monitors.
+Inside these monitors, a small CO2 sensor cells determines the amount of CO2 molecules in the air.
+Carbon dioxide detectors range from $50 to $1000.
+Most carbon dioxide monitors employ CO2 sensors with non-dispersive infrared (NDIR) sensing technology.
+An example of carbon dioxide monitors and what they look like is here.

-Carbon dioxide meters work by using NDIR technology which is an infra-red absorption technology that detects CO2 molecules.
-CO2 molecules absorb the infra red radiation which changes the light transmission intensity between an infra-red source and detector.
-This change is detected by a photodetector which then outputs an electronic voltage signal that is proportional to the CO2 concentration.
-Infra-red absorption is the best and most efficient way to detect carbon dioxide gas.
-It is the "go-to" sensor technology for CO2 and is included is nearly all CO2 monitors and CO2 analyzers.
+Carbon dioxide meters use NDIR, an infrared absorption technology that detects CO2 molecules.
+These molecules absorb radiation, which changes the light transmission intensity between an infrared source and detector.
+This change is analyzed by a photodetector which then outputs a voltage signal proportional to the CO2 concentration.
+Infrared absorption is the most efficient way to detect carbon dioxide gas.
+It is considered the "go-to" sensor technology for CO2 and is included is nearly all carbon dioxide monitors and analyzers.

 CO2 Sensor Technology

-Various government agencies and associations have recommended carbon dioxide gas exposure limits and emission levels.
-Some examples are in the below table.
+Various government agencies have recommended carbon dioxide gas exposure limits and emission levels.
+Some examples are shown in the table below.

 Recommendation / Requirement